orbeon/orbeon-forms-doc/form-runner/styling/css.md

 - `fr-width-10em``:` sets the field with to 10 em
 - `fr-width-15em``:` sets the field with to 15 em

 If you define your own CSS class, then write a CSS rule for that class.
-Make sure to use a strong selector, so it precedence over CSS provide by Orbeon Forms one.
-E.g. something like:
+Make sure to use a strong selector, so its precedence is higher than CSS provide by Orbeon Forms, e.g. something like:

 ```css
 #fr-view .fr-grid .fr-grid-content .my-class input.xforms-input-input {